Southclaws/sampctl/README.md

 ## `sampctl`

-1.4.0-RC1 - Southclaws <southclaws@gmail.com>
+1.4.0-RC2 - Southclaws <southclaws@gmail.com>

-A small utility for starting and managing SA:MP servers with better settings handling and crash resiliency.
+Compiles server configuration JSON to server.cfg format.
+Executes the server and monitors it for crashes, restarting if necessary.
+Provides a way to quickly download server binaries of a specified version.
+Provides dependency management and package build tools for library maintainers and gamemode writers alike.

 ## Commands (5)